ManahilMuhammad/asp-team-20/README.md

 ### Project Aim
 <p>The aim of the NutriFit app project is to design and develop a user-centric, web-based application.The application
-will integrate fitness tracking with personalised recipe recommendations thereby empowering users to lead healthier lifestyles.The application will have fitness and recipe monitoring tools for fitness progress, meal planning based on dietary needs and preferences to achieve fitness and nutrition goals logically.</p>
+will integrate fitness tracking with personalised recipe recommendations thereby empowering users to lead healthier lifestyles.The application will have fitness and recipe monitoring tools, meal planning based on dietary needs and preferences to achieve overall health goals logically.</p>

 ## Project Objectives
 ### 1. Development Concept